thinkinglabs/thinkinglabs.github.io/_posts/2024-11-03-raising-the-continuous-integration-bar.md

 Truthfully, Expand-Contract will introduce a certain level of complexity.
 We will have to think harder.
 We might move slower.
 But, it brings the tremendous advantage of delivering new functionality while a large-scale refactoring is happening that takes days, weeks or even months to complete.
 The application keeps working at all times, allowing us to perform on-demand releases anytime.
 At no single moment, we are blocked.
 The flow of delivery steadily continues.

+Yet, *Expand-Contract* is critical in avoiding breaking changes that impact the team.
+It necessitates *Commit Frequently* to communicate changes steadily with the team.
+That will especially help, but that is still insufficient.
+Verbal communication is indispensable. "*We intend to perform this change.
+That might have this and that impact or not.*"

 To *Commit Frequently* into *Mainline*, we must [*Run the Local Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-12-run-a-local-build) repeatedly before each commit to satisfy [*Agree as a Team to Never Break the Build*]({% post_url 2022-09-17-the-practices-that-make-continuous-integration-team-working %}#practice-2-agree-as-a-team-to-never-break-the-build).
 Additionally, when engineers commit multiple times per hour, they execute the *Local Build* multiple times per hour.
 That means we ought to [*Have a Fast Build*]({% post_url 2022-09-28-the-practices-that-make-continuous-integration-building %}#practice-14-have-a-fast-build).
 This is primordial!
 But also hard work.
 Lots of teams struggle with that.
 Often teams hide slow builds behind version control branches and remote Pull Request builds that in turn introduce a decent amount of context switching and fatigue.

 When the build is too slow, two things can happen.
 Either teams do not tend to run the *Local Build* before committing.
 We then run the risk of introducing regressions, thus impacting delivery throughput.
 Or teams tend to execute the build less often.
 In that case, batch work is introduced.
 We know from [*Lean Manufacturing*](https://en.wikipedia.org/wiki/Lean_manufacturing) that it drives down quality and consequently inflates time to market.